 Searching for a way to harness the energy, enthusiasm, skills and philanthropic hearts of Wedgewood’s employees, CEO Greg Geiser connected with Sharefest, a non-profit revitalization organization based out of San Pedro.
 Sharefest brings together communities in need with philanthropic groups looking to lend a hand.
 And from that fateful association, Wedgefest was born.

-Since then, Wedgewood employees have come together to participate in Wedgefest projects including the revitalization of an elementary school, completing a total home makeover for a deserving community hero, and six community beautification projects.
+Since then, Wedgewood employees have come together to participate in Wedgefest projects including the revitalization of several elementary schools, completing a total home makeover for a deserving community hero, and many community beautification projects.
 And that is just the start.

 Learn More About the Wilmington Community Projects ‹